Mark1997-slavkin/React/readme react.txt

 1. Installation
 To run this project locally:
-- Clone the repository: `git clone https://github.com/ori0547/ReactCardsProject.git`
+- Clone the repository
-- Navigate to the project directory: `cd ReactCardsProject`
+- Navigate to the project directory
 - Install dependencies: `npm install`
 - Run the project: `npm run dev` (Vite will start the development server)